Florence Harkness Memorial Chapel

 Photo of Harkness Chapel

-Harkness Chapel was built to honor Florence Harkness Severance (Louis Henry Severance), the only daughter of Stephen V. Harkness and his second wife, Anna M. Richardson Harkness.
+Harkness Chapel was built to honor the brief life of Florence Harkness Severance (Louis Henry Severance), the only daughter of Stephen V. Harkness and his second wife, Anna M. Richardson Harkness.
 Harkness made his fortune in whisky and banking and increased it by joining his friend John D. Rockefeller to form the Standard Oil Company.
 In 1870, when the company became a corporation, Harkness was the second-largest shareholder.
 His friend Louis Severance (father by his first marriage to John Long Severance, builder of Cleveland’s Severance Hall) was also an important stockholder.

 Photo of Florence Harkness